CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

   c.
 Repeat the steps for the other platform.

     **Dlls**
   a.
-Open a terminal window in a directory of your choice, and copy and paste the following: **git clone https://github.com/CAAPIM/    Xamarin-MAS-Foundation.git**
+Open a terminal window in a directory of your choice, and copy and paste the following: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**
   Verify that you have both "Android" and "iOS" source directories.
   b.
 In Visual Studio, right-click the **References** folder and select **Edit References**.
   c.
 Select the **.Net Assembly** tab, and click the **Browse** button.